gkigiermo/AIDL21-SAGAN/README.md

 For training and testing our models, we have used the dataset provided by the healthcare organization for informatics in medical imaging, the [Society for Imaging Informatics in Medicine (SIIM)](https://siim.org/) joined by the [International Skin Imaging Collaboration (ISIC)](https://www.isic-archive.com/#!/topWithHeader/wideContentTop/main).

-After some filtering for rebalancing the missing or non-labeled images and cutting off the excess of bening lesions, we finish with a total number of 22,922 images split in Train (16,045 observations) and Test (6,877 observations).
+After some filtering for rebalancing the missing or non-labeled images and cutting off the excess of benign lesions, we finish with a total number of 22,922 images split in Train (16,045 observations) and Test (6,877 observations).

 <p align="center">
   <img src="Data/images-sagan/data-tree-background.png">